Skip to main content

 3. Add New Credentials in Catalog App

-You must be a Catalog admin to do it.
+You must be a Catalog admin to add credentials.

 BigQuery integration settings in Catalog